turbot/powerpipe-docs/docs/learn/tailpipe.md

 #  Using Powerpipe with Tailpipe

+Powerpipe is the engine for visualizing Tailpipe [detections](/docs/powerpipe-hcl/detection).
+Let's see how that works.

 ## Prerequisites

 To get started, you will need to install Powerpipe, Tailpipe, and the AWS plugin for Tailpipe.